-Flipping houses can cost money.
-Here are 4 top financing options for flipping houses to help you get started.
+Here are four of the top financing options for flipping houses to help you get started.
 Use one, some, or all of these financing options to acquire all the investment properties you want to flip!

 Flipping Finance Option #1

 You can get a traditional bank loan from a mortgage loan lender like a bank or mortgage company.
-These are usually similar to the traditional mortgage loan that you might get for your residence: you pay a down payment and “use your credit score” to borrow the rest.
+These are usually similar to the traditional mortgage loan that you might get for your residence: you pay a down payment and borrow the rest.
 Unlike your residential mortgage, you would sell the house to a buyer and then pay off the mortgage quickly.

 The biggest drawback to this method is that you can usually only get a few mortgages in your name at once before the banks won’t lend you anymore.
 That will limit how many properties you can flip at once.